JFerraro26/passPro/journals/joseph_ferraro.md

 - the protected endpoints in the backend and front end

 The team worked on frontend goals and the protected endpoints

+## 6/8/23

+Today I worked on:

+- Front End Goals

+The team worked on frontend goals